ULL-ESIT-PL/babel-learning/doc/parser.md

 const recast = require('recast');
 console.log(recast.print(ast).code); // '4;'
 ```

+The `parseSync` method receives the source code and options `babel.parseSync(code: string, options?: Object)` and returns an AST.
+Referenced presets and plugins will be loaded such that *optional syntax plugins* are automatically enabled.

 The execution shows that the `type` field is now `Literal` instead of `NumericLiteral`:

 `➜  babel-learning git:(main) ✗ ➜  node src/parser/estree-example.js`